tomiock/dotfiles/README.md

 # dotfiles

 WARNING: This is outdated.
 My current config is on Nix.
-You can check out in [this repository](https://github.com/tomiock/nix-config/)
+You can check it out in [this repository](https://github.com/tomiock/nix-config/)

 Just my dotfiles :D